elenapan/archlabs-awesome/README.md

 - `hjkl` equivalent keybinds for all arrow keybinds
 - Update button: add text or tooltip (e.g. '34 packages need to be updated')
 - Update button: icon and color should change depending on whether or not there are any updates
-- Generate window buttons dynamically instead of using images (will allows buttons to change color according to the xrdb colors)
+- Generate window buttons dynamically instead of using images (will allow buttons to change color according to the xrdb colors)
+- Volume notifications
 - Network widget should change icon depending on type of connection (wired/wireless)
 - Add night mode widget (will require `redshift` or `clight` to be installed)
 - Test sidebar with multiple monitors